The SSDW Mission

 With that spark, SSDW was born.

-What began as a few concerned parents attending a community talk has grown into a grassroots organization dedicated to children’s well being across multiple towns on the Massachusetts South Shore.
+What began as a few concerned parents attending a local talk has grown into a grassroots organization dedicated to community well-being across multiple towns on the Massachusetts South Shore.